 - Praia de Itagua – same as Iperoig.
 These 2 are the most central beaches to the city center.

-- Going north
+- Going north:

 - Prainha do Matarazzo – heard it was a nice tiny beach right in middle of the city, but not so nice anymore with trash.
+Water is not acceptable for swimming.

 - Praia da Barra Seca – small beach, not the best but can be pleasant out of season.